dlang-tour/english/basics/functions.md

     plot("D rocks");
     plot("D rocks", "blue");

-Once a default argument has been specified, all following arguments must be default arguments too.
+Once a default argument has been specified, any following arguments must also have defaults.

 ### Local functions